’On The Rocks’ Is A Tale Of Rich People Behaving Blandly

 Coppola is on surer footing in her depiction of hetero-monogamy, clearly the real reason we’re here.
 She opens with Laura catching a clip of an old Chris Rock bit.
 “If you like f*ckin’, don’t get married.
 Shit, I haven’t f*cked in seven years.
 I’ve had intercourse…”

-In a way, it’s a succinct expression of the entire movie that follows.
+In a way, the bit is a more succinct and pointed version of the entire movie that follows.
 One night, Dean (as much as I’ve always thought of Marlon as the least funny Wayans brother I enjoy his brief dramatic roles) starts to initiate foreplay with Laura while half asleep.
 Oddly, he seems to react with surprise and disappointment when he realizes it’s her.
 This incident, combined with Dean spending so much time at work (and traveling with a young new colleague) are enough for Laura to suspect that Dean is cheating.
 When she confides in her wealthy art dealer father, Felix (Bill Murray) who has his own driver and a collection of tasteful scarves, he’s only too happy to assist and advise Laura in her detective work.
 “You gotta get ahead of this,” he counsels, arguing that it’s better to catch in the act than confront.

 Much of the ensuing movie consists of Rashida Jones and Bill Murray doing quirky detective work at resorts, in the cockpit of convertibles, and at weird house parties for old rich art collectors, as Murray’s character flirts with every woman he sees and explains why men are biologically incapable of monogamy.
 Murray is enjoyable as always, playing a charismatic incorrigible in the classic Murray mold.
 Jones is adequate, given a much less fun character to work with.